martinfrances107/rust_d3_delaunay/README.md

 npm run serve
 ```

-Currently the RUST port of this example runs in javascrtipt's main event loop.
+Currently the RUST port of this example runs in javascript's main event loop.
 This needs to be refactored so that the main computation can be run in parallel, ( runs in a web worker ).

 ### examples/cross_pattern